mhamano/Qlik-Sense-Reload-Button/README.md

 ## Updated
 2015/10/01
 - Added "Partial Reload" function
 - UI was renewed

+2017/05/11
+- Fixed to be able to execute reloads on QS3.2 SR3
 ====
 The **Reload Button for Qlik Sense** is an extension which allows you to execute road script by pressing a button placed on a Qlik Sense sheet.